cici-ai-club/3M/README.md

 ```
 # Acknowledge
-A lot of code of here are from Ruotian's repo https://github.com/ruotianluo/self-critical.pytorch
+A lot of code of here are derived from Ruotian's repo https://github.com/ruotianluo/self-critical.pytorch